conan-io/docs/tutorial/creating_packages/test_conan_packages.rst

         hello();
     }

-Then the *CMakeLists.txt* to tell CMake how to build the example:
+Then the *CMakeLists.txt* file to tell CMake how to build the example:

 .. code-block:: cpp
     :caption: *test_package/src/example.cpp*